nirougi/Palenque/README.md

 Palenque
 ========

-jSon API for Raspberry Pi
+This project use Sinatra and Pi Pipper to manage Raspberry Pi GPIO trough a jSon API.